 The principles are voluntary, aspirational and designed to enhance long-term benefits throughout the investment sector.
 They are not to be used as a screening tool but, rather, for ESG engagement.

-Under the six UNPRI principles we will endeavour to:
+Under the six UNPRI principles we'll endeavour to:

 The UNPRI is based on the idea that ESG issues can affect investment performance and that considering these issues is part of managing an investment portfolio.
 UNPRI is a tool that will lead to a greater understanding of ESG issues and a way of managing ESG risk.
 Its outcome should enhance and protect member benefits.

-As a member of the Australian Council of Superannuation Investors, we already comply with a number of the UN principles plus, we have developed our own ESG policies that we’ll develop more, over time.
+As a member of the Australian Council of Superannuation Investors, we already comply with a number of the UN principles, plus we've developed our own ESG policies that we’ll develop more, over time.

-For more information, visit the UNPRI website at www.unpri.org
+For more information, visit the UNPRI website at unpri.org